 Greyhound welfare refers to how well a greyhound is coping with the conditions in which it lives.
-This is how a greyhound’s health, safety and wellbeing are affected by its physical and social environment.
-All owners, trainers, breeders and licence holders have a duty of care to their greyhounds to ensure the best greyhound welfare outcomes are achieved.
+This is how a greyhound’s health, comfort and mental wellbeing are affected by its physical and social environment.
+All owners, trainers, breeders and other registration holders have a duty of care to their greyhounds to ensure the best greyhound welfare outcomes are achieved.
 That means that greyhounds must be provided with the Five Animal Welfare Domains described below.

 The Commission’s Code of Practice for the Welfare of Greyhounds will be based on the Five Domains of animal welfare.
 These are measures of the experience of animals.
 Nutrition, Environment, Health, Behaviour and Mental State make up the Five Domains.

 The five domains of animal welfare are depicted below.

 The physical/functional domains one to three: Nutrition, Environment and Health direct our attention to internal states essential to a greyhound for survival.
 This refers to food and water quality and intake; thermal environments; noise; predictable routines; and disease and injury.

 The behaviour or fourth domain focuses attention on external situation-related circumstances and gives us a clue to how greyhounds might be experiencing their internal states.
 For example is the greyhound active or inactive; silent or vocalising; nervous or confident; sleeping or anxious in the context of their current physical state.
 Examples of normal behaviours include eating, sleeping, grooming, exercise and playing.